plerup/espsoftwareserial/README.md

 lead to inevitable, but few, bit errors when having heavy data traffic at high baud rates.

-This library supports ESP8266, ESP32, ESP32-S2 and ESP32-C3 devices
+This library supports ESP8266, ESP32, ESP32-S2 and ESP32-C3 devices.

 ## Resource optimization